William A. Keyes IV ’75, ’18 (PhD)

 2019 Beech Outstanding Alumni Award for Overall Achievement

-For his extensive work in education, he was presented the Mac Stewart Distinguished Award for Service by The Ohio State University, the Asa Hilliard Model of Excellence Award from the College Board and the Warrior Award at the International Colloquium on Black Males in Education.
-In May 2018, Bill received his PhD in communications from The University of North Carolina.
+For his extensive work in education, Keyes was presented the Mac A. Stewart Distinguished Award for Service by the Todd Bell National Resource Center at The Ohio State University, the Dr. Asa Hilliard Model of Excellence Award from the College Board, the Warrior Award at the International Colloquium on Black Males in Education and several other awards.